svpino/twitter/README.md

-* [The importance of learning curves](https://twitter.com/svpino/status/1369278050970525707?s=20) — Learning curves are a popular way to understand your data and your model.
-An underrated technique is to display the error of the model as we progressively increase the dataset size.
-This will allow us to determine whether we are overfitting or underfitting.

 * [Baseline models](https://twitter.com/svpino/status/1369975138834395145?s=20) — Before you start building a machine learning model, a good approach to guide your progress is to create 3 **baselines** that will help you understand the problem and where you are headed.